home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 ## Publish & Dump actions

-The MQTT integration will register the `mqtt.publish` action which allows publishing messages to MQTT topics.
+The MQTT integration will register the `mqtt.publish` action, which allows publishing messages to MQTT topics.

 ### Action `mqtt.publish`